 Now choose sentences from the list that you have not tried out before.
 Practise these sentences aloud, at home or with a fellow teacher.
+See if you can vary or improvise on the sentences.

 Gestures will help students understand you.
 How would you mime sentences such as 'Open your books', and 'Come in'?
 Practise the gestures as you say the sentences.